Elementary school: Nearly one in two students is enrolled in a “mixed-age” class

-When we talk about classes where children of different ages learn together, we usually think immediately of single-grade classes in small rural schools.
-This association of ideas was reinforced in the collective imagination by the success, in 2002, of Nicolas Philibert's film, Être et avoir, which followed the daily lives of students in Saint-Etienne-sur-Usson, in Auvergne.
+When we talk about classrooms where children of different ages learn together, we usually immediately think of the single-grade classrooms in small rural schools.
+This association of ideas has been reinforced in the collective imagination by the success, in 2002, of Nicolas Philibert’s film, *Être et avoir*, which followed the daily lives of students in Saint-Etienne-sur-Usson, in Auvergne.

 Sylvie Jouan, University of Montpellier

-In multi-level classrooms, students are encouraged to help each other.
+In multi-grade classrooms, students are encouraged to help one another.
 Shutterstock

-However, "multi-age classes" or "multi-level classes" actually cover a wide variety of situations.
-The spectrum ranges from single classes accompanying children from preschool to fifth grade to classes comprising only two levels—or double classes.
-These configurations reflect very different contexts and ways of operating, and the importance of each has shifted over time.
+But “multi-age classes” or “multi-grade classes” actually encompass a wide variety of situations.
+The spectrum ranges from single classes that follow children from preschool through fifth grade to classes comprising only two grade levels—or combined-grade classes.
+These configurations reflect vastly different contexts and operational models, and the prominence of each has shifted over time.

 An underestimated reality

-The norm in rural France throughout the19th century and continuing into the first half of the20th century, until the rural exodus, the single-class school can now be considered an endangered species: according to figures from the French Ministry of Education, in 2018 there were only 667 single-classroom schools out of nearly 15,000 public primary schools, or less than 4.5%.
-This is despite strong local support, as a village that loses its school knows it is on the road to desertification.
+A common feature of rural France throughout the19th century and into the first half of the20th century, until the rural exodus, the one-room schoolhouse can now be considered an endangered species: according to figures from the French Ministry of Education, by 2018 there were only 667 single-classroom schools remaining out of nearly 15,000 public elementary schools, or less than 4.5%.
+And this despite strong local support, since a village that loses its school knows it is on the path to depopulation.

 Trailer for the film *To Be and to Have*.

-At the same time, double-grade classes, or mixed-age classes, have continued to develop in urban areas, so that it is now incorrect to associate multi-age classes with rural schools.
-The figures provided by the ministry's statistical services remind us of this overlooked reality: in mainland France, nearly one in two children is now enrolled in a class combining several levels (48.6% at the start of the 2015 school year), in both rural and urban areas, precisely because of the presence of multi-level classes in urban areas.
+At the same time, mixed-grade classes—or classes with students of different ages—have continued to grow in urban areas, so it is no longer accurate to associate mixed-age classes exclusively with rural settings.
+The figures provided by the Ministry’s statistical services serve as a reminder of this overlooked reality: in metropolitan France, nearly one in two children is now enrolled in a mixed-grade class (48.6% at the start of the 2015 school year), in both rural and urban areas, precisely because of the presence of mixed-grade classes in urban settings.

-There are certainly more rural students enrolled in multi-age classes, but this type of grouping now affects the entire country—nearly 40% of urban students are enrolled in multi-age classes.
+While it is true that a greater proportion of rural students attend mixed-age classes, this type of grouping is now common throughout the country—nearly 40% of urban students are enrolled in mixed-age classes.

-The problem is that such an overlooked reality is accompanied by a lack of pedagogical reflection on the potential benefits of this type of grouping, which is most often considered as a variable for adjusting to fluctuating student numbers and the number of positions in a school.
+The problem is that such an overlooked reality is accompanied by a lack of pedagogical reflection on the potential benefits of this type of grouping, which is most often viewed merely as a means of adjusting to fluctuating student enrollment and the number of teaching positions at a school.

 Cooperation among students

-However, French studies on multilevel classes in rural areas reveal a real added value in terms of academic success, especially when there are a large number of levels.
+However, French studies on multi-grade classrooms in rural areas show a clear benefit in terms of academic achievement, particularly when there are a large number of grade levels.

-This result runs completely counter to the decisions of a ministry that, since the 1960s, has continually grouped small rural classes together to form more homogeneous groups.
-With one model in mind: the single-level urban classroom model.
-However, this objective still overshadows the highly interesting results of the teaching practices developed in multi-age classrooms.
+This finding runs completely counter to the decisions of a ministry that, since the 1960s, has consistently consolidated small rural classes into more homogeneous groups.
+The goal has always been to emulate the single-grade urban classroom model.
+Yet even today, this objective continues to overshadow the highly interesting findings regarding the teaching practices developed in multi-age classrooms.

-This is the case when it comes to the use of time: students in multi-level classes are less likely to find themselves waiting around.
-Since teachers cannot be with every level at the same time, these classes are places where new ways of helping each other and working independently are invented, so that they can be considered, overall, as laboratories for educational innovation.
+This is true when it comes to time management: students in multi-grade classrooms are thus less likely to find themselves waiting around.
+Since the teacher cannot be with every grade level at the same time, these classrooms become settings where new systems of peer support and self-reliance are developed, so that they can be viewed, overall, as laboratories for educational innovation.

-Some teachers in urban areas have understood this well by setting up, mainly in working-class neighborhoods, three-level "cycle" classes, where the heterogeneity of ages increases the opportunities for cooperation between students, particularly tutoring.
+Some teachers in urban areas have recognized this and, primarily in working-class neighborhoods, have established “cycle” classes—comprising three grade levels—where the mix of ages increases opportunities for cooperation among students, particularly through peer tutoring.

-Conversely, mixed-age classes, which are most often imposed to even out student numbers in each class within a school, are met with considerable resistance—both from teachers, who see them as an extra workload, and from parents, who fear for their children's success.
+Conversely, combined-grade classes—which are most often implemented to balance student numbers across a school’s classrooms—are met with significant resistance, both from teachers, who view them as an added workload, and from parents, who worry about their children’s academic success.

-And the only French study on mixed-ability classes does nothing to allay these fears, as it shows no positive impact on student achievement, except when teachers have chosen this configuration and decided how to divide students, taking this factor into account.
+And the only French study on mixed-grade classes does nothing to allay these concerns, as it shows no positive impact on student achievement—except when teachers chose this arrangement and decided how to group students while taking this factor into account.

-Thus, because multi-age classes are virtually unheard of in the French education system, the default option is to have two levels, imposed when it is not possible to keep the class at a single level, to the detriment of classes with at least three levels, even though research would suggest we should do the opposite.
+Thus, because mixed-age classes are largely overlooked in the French education system, the two-grade-level configuration—which is imposed by default when it is not possible to keep a class at a single grade level—is favored over classes with at least three grade levels, even though research would suggest we do the opposite.

-A three-level class allows the entire cycle to be covered.
-However, these famous learning cycles—which have structured students' schooling since the 1989 framework law —are still struggling to gain widespread acceptance, even though they meet the much-vaunted requirement of taking into account differences in students' learning speeds.
+A three-level class allows for the coverage of an entire cycle.
+Yet these so-called learning cycles—which have structured students’ schooling since the 1989 Framework Act —still struggle to gain widespread acceptance, even though they meet the much-touted requirement of today to take into account differences in students’ learning paces.

-However, multi-level classes with a high degree of heterogeneity can be seen as a way of breaking definitively with the simultaneous teaching method, a method inherited from the schools of Jean-Baptiste de La Salle dating back tothe 17th century, which consists of having everyone do the same thing at the same time.
+Nevertheless, the highly heterogeneous multi-level classroom can be seen as a way to break definitively with the method of simultaneous instruction—a method inherited from the schools of Jean-Baptiste de La Salle dating back tothe 17th century, which involves having everyone do the same thing at the same time.

-This is the method we all experienced as students inthe 20th century at every stage of our schooling, and we can guess, without being great educators, that it does not take into account the diversity of students: the fastest students get bored, while those who encounter difficulties do not progress at their own pace.
+This is the method we all experienced as students inthe 20th century at every stage of our schooling, and even without being experts in education, we can see that it fails to take into account the diversity of students: the fastest learners get bored, while those who struggle are unable to progress at their own pace.

-Therefore, to say that multi-age classrooms are laboratories for educational innovation is to hypothesize that reflection on how this type of classroom functions, and in particular on its tools for autonomy and differentiation, is a lever for rethinking the organization of classrooms in line with the objectives of the inclusive and caring school we are aiming for in the 21st century.e century.The Conversation
+Furthermore, to say that the multi-age classroom serves as a laboratory for educational innovation is to assume that reflecting on how this type of classroom functions—and in particular on the tools it uses to foster independence and differentiated instruction—provides a means to rethink classroom organization in a way that meets the goals of the inclusive and supportive school we are striving to create for the 21st century.e century.The Conversation

 Multi-age classrooms and student performance.

-Sylvie Jouan, Professor of Philosophy, Trainer in Pedagogy/Knowledge of the Education System, University of Montpellier
+Sylvie Jouan, Professor of Philosophy, instructor in pedagogy and the education system, University of Montpellier

 This article is republished from The Conversation under a Creative Commons license.
 Readthe original article.